sveltejs/svelte/documentation/docs/07-misc/03-typescript.md

 ## The `Component` type

-Svelte components or of type `Component`.
+Svelte components are of type `Component`.
 You can use it and its related types to express a variety of constraints.

-Using it together with `<svelte:component>` to restrict what kinds of component can be passed to it:
+Using it together with dynamic components to restrict what kinds of component can be passed to it:

 ```svelte
 <script lang="ts">